 Some of the Exchangers have lived in Elon all their lives.
 Some, like Vitou, are from farther-flung places.
 He’s from Rowland, “which was the last stoplight on little 301 before South of the Border,” he tells me.
 “The town of a thousand friendly faces.”

 There are only a dozen or so Exchange Club faces here tonight, but they’re all friendly.
 I keep thinking, Who’s left in this world this nice?
 Who are these people?
 My image of everybody staying up all night is a little off, more than one of them tell me: They got tired, made a change.
 This past year they started at 7 in the morning, instead, and cooked all day.

 Though the stew sale takes place each March, they’ve got a few quarts left in a big white standing freezer, and they give one to me.
 Back in my own kitchen, I heat it up and sit down at the table.
 “The Brunswick stew goes by different names,” my Farm Journal cookbook says.
 “In some Carolina communities, it is called Squirrel Muddle.”
 The Elon Exchange Club’s variant is no muddle: It tastes like folks trying to do right.
 It tastes like hand-painted capital letters from some other time and place.
 It tastes like those giant cast-iron pots, like North Carolina, like home.

-In March, the Elon Exchange Club will sell its Brunswick stew at the Exchange Hut at 600 West Haggard Avenue in Elon, and at the Elon fire station on South Williamson Avenue.
+The Elon Exchange Club sells its Brunswick stew at the Exchange Hut at 600 West Haggard Avenue in Elon, and at the Elon fire station on South Williamson Avenue.